 It is important that the system calculates the average time it takes to shop for groceries, for each shop and for each category of foods in that shop so it can allocate time more efficiently in the basis of change of customer behavior.
+This is the job of the component called optimizer module which will periodically wake up during ρ preparation time and control if the number of entrances is indeed equal or less to what was expected.